reshamas/reshamas.github.io/_posts/2019-12-20-moving-on-from-wimlds.md

     - [Nairobi 2019 Sprint Impact Report](https://reshamas.github.io/nairobi-wimlds-2019-scikit-learn-sprint-impact-report/)
     - [NYC 2017-2018 Sprint Impact Report](https://reshamas.github.io/impact-report-for-wimlds-scikit-learn-sprints/)

-I also wrote a comprehensive article on organizing open source sprints: [How to Organize a Scikit-learn Sprint](https://reshamas.github.io/how-to-organize-a-scikit-learn-sprint/) so other chapters can continue to organize.
+I also wrote a comprehensive article documenting the process: [How to Organize a Scikit-learn Sprint](https://reshamas.github.io/how-to-organize-a-scikit-learn-sprint/) so other chapters can continue to organize.
 I provided these resources to the Berlin WiMLDS chapter to organize their [Berlin 2020 sprint](https://sites.google.com/view/berlinscikitsprint/home).

 ### Sponsorship
 - Built relationship with sponsors over the course of 5 years which accounted for significant funding for WiMLDS